farzingkh/EigenFlow/README.md

   *  Provides factory methods to create new unary and binary operations with dynamic memory allocation and store them using ```graph``` methods
   * Provides methods to run the operations by using methods from ```session```
   * Provides helper methods to check gradient calculations numerically for all the nodes

+* ```lockingPtr.h```
+  * a wrapper class for raw and smart pointers with locking
+  * locks the object that the pointer points to when deferencing and calling other methods on them

 ## How to Use